Abhijeet57/Live-Chat/README.md

 ## Introduction:
 * This is a chat application which allows user to connect and chat with each other.
 * User's can open multiple tabs to chat with each other.
-* All the chat messages where saved using MongoDB database.
+* All the chat messages were saved using MongoDB database.
-* New message will automatically shows up on the screen.
+* Old & new messages will automatically shows up on the screen.

 ## Info:
 1. Languages used: HTML5, BootStrap, ES6, Node.js ExpressJS, Socket.io